 What does all this mean for DJ Chark moving forward though...?

-Jay Gruden is probably the best thing to happen to the offense (from a coaching aspect) and the fact that the Jags keeping trading away their starting defense.
-In Gruden's play calling career, he has always singled out his WR1 and fed him targets like crazy.
+Jay Gruden is probably the best thing to happen to the offense (from a coaching aspect) and the fact that the Jags keep trading away their starting defense.
+In Gruden's play-calling career, he has always singled out his WR1 and fed him targets like crazy.